LakshitSinghBishtTM/xLaDe/experiments/README.md

 This directory contains **ecosystem-level experiments** for xLaDe.

-An experiment in xLaDe is **not** a theorem or a benchmark.
-Instead, it is a controlled investigation into how tooling, workflows, policies, or user experience around Lean 4 can be structured, evaluated, and improved.
+An experiment in xLaDe is **not** a theorem, benchmark, or language extension.
+Instead, it is a **controlled investigation** into how tooling, workflows, policies, or user experience around Lean 4 can be structured, evaluated, and improved — *without modifying Lean’s kernel or core semantics*.

-Experiments are treated as **first-class research artifacts** and are orchestrated by the `xlade` CLI.
+Experiments are treated as **first-class research artifacts** and are orchestrated via the `xlade` CLI.

 ---

 ## What Is an Experiment?

-An xLaDe experiment represents a **hypothesis about the Lean ecosystem**, such
+An xLaDe experiment represents a **hypothesis about the Lean ecosystem**, such as:
-as:

-- Can certain workflows improve proof readability?
 - Can policy-based checks improve contributor experience?
 - Can tooling changes surface more useful feedback to users?
+- Can workflow conventions improve proof review discipline?
-- Can orchestration layers exist without modifying Lean core?
+- Can orchestration layers exist without kernel modification?

 Each experiment is designed to be:

-- **Isolated** — experiments do not modify Lean core
+- **Isolated** — no modification of Lean core or kernel
-- **Reproducible** — experiments can be discovered and executed via the CLI
+- **Reproducible** — discoverable and runnable via the CLI
-- **Documented** — each experiment explains its motivation and scope
+- **Documented** — motivation, scope, and limits are explicit
+- **Reversible** — experiments can be disabled or removed cleanly
-- **Non-fatal** — failures produce information, not hard errors
+- **Non-fatal** — failures inform evaluation rather than corrupting state

 ---